Fun and games in Finland

-The country has a knack with mobile phones.
-Not only was it home to industry giant Nokia, but it’s now a leading player in mobile phone game apps, with such industry heavyweights as Clash of Clans creator Supercell and Angry Birds’ Rovio.
+Formerly home to industry giant Nokia, the country is now a leading player in mobile phone game apps.
 Here’s a look at what it will take to keep winning.

 When Rovio released Angry Birds – a smartphone game that became a worldwide sensation – in 2009, it opened the door for the 250 video-game companies operating in Finland today.
 Rovio was the first company to transform its product into franchised multimedia entertainment.
 The release of the Angry Birds animated film in 2016 gave the company another boost, and revenue jumped 35% to €191.7 million.
 In September, Rovio floated on Nasdaq in Helsinki.
 Minna Tuominen, head of communications, says the company now wants to get more support for its games and improve its competitive advantage.